canonical/mlflow-operator/docs/how-to/prepare/index.rst

 Prepare
 =========

-The following guides cover key processes and common tasks for preparing your setup to use Charmed MLflow.
+The following guides present best practices for preparing your setup to use Charmed MLflow.

 Learn how to configure a Charmed Kubernetes cluster for deploying an MLOps platform: